jarvis-huang/CarND-LaneLines-P1/writeup_huang.md

 A possible improvement would be to do temporal filtering to smoothen the detection.

 Another potential improvement could be to prepare several sets of parameters and during runtime determine which one set is the best performing one.

+Lastly, the RANSAC algorithm should still improve the robustness of the detection, but I didn't have time to finish a more polished version.